studiowebux/webux-generator/README.md

 In the template folders, you can edit everything to get what you need.
 The structure file in both folder contains the project architecture.

+# Known Bugs / Limitations

+- There is a limitation when creating new resources with the generator, if their is multiple resources under the same folder, it will create new path for every resources and causes an invalid configuration
+  > Unfortunately, the solution is to edit the config/routes.js file manually.

 # License